onkelbeh/HomeAssistantRepository/README.md

 $ emerge -tav app-misc/homeassistant
 ```
 Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.
-Let me know if any initial depencies are missing, last good (full) compile test was Jan 27th, 2019 with v0.86.3
+Let me know if any initial depencies are missing, since i do not use all of the components myself, last good (full) compile test was Jan 27th, 2019 with v0.86.3

 ### Todos
 - **If it moves, compile it** :-)